 SI.
-No. Short particulars of the property or asset(s) Pincode of the property Date of creation Amount of CSR tity/Authorit registered ity/beneficiary owner [including complete address and location of the property] or asset(s) amount spent CSR Registration Number Name Registered Address Not Applicable
+No. Short particulars of the property or asset(s) Pincode of the property Date of creation Amount of CSR Details of entity/Authority/beneficiary of the registered owner [including complete address and location of the property] or asset(s) amount spent CSR Registration Number Name Registered Address Not Applicable